-Owner's Identification Form

-Introductioni

-A Few Words About Safetyii

-Driver and Passenger Safety

-Proper use and care of your vehicle's seat belts, and Supplemental Restraint System.

-Instruments and Controls 27

-Instrument panel indicator and gauge, and how to use dashboard and steering column controls.

-Comfort and Convenience Features

-How to operate the climate control system, the audio system, and other convenience features.

-Before Driving

-What gasoline to use, how to break-in your new vehicle, and how to load luggage and other cargo.

-Driving

-The proper way to start the engine, shift the transmission, and park, plus towing a trailer.
+Owner's Identification Form Introductioni A Few Words About Safetyii Driver and Passenger Safety Instruments and Controls Comfort and Convenience Features 59 How to operate the climate control system, the audio system, and other convenience features.
+59 Before Driving Driving 87 The proper way to start the engine, shift the transmission, and park, plus towing a trailer.
+103 Maintenance 103 The Maintenance Schedule shows you when you need to take your vehicle to the dealer.
+Appearance Care Tips on cleaning and protecting your vehicle.

-Maintenance 119

-The Maintenance Schedule shows you when you need to take your vehicle to the dealer.

-Appearance Care

-Tips on cleaning and protecting your vehicle.
 Things to look for if your vehicle ever needs body repairs.

-Taking Care of the Unexpected

-This section covers several problems motorists sometimes experience, and how to handle them.

-Technical Information 195

-ID numbers, dimensions, capacities, and technical information.

-Warranty and Customer Relations (U.S. and Canada) 209

-A summary of the warranties covering your new Acura, and how to contact us.

-Authorized Manuals (U.S. only)

-How to order manuals and other technical literature.
+Taking Care of the Unexpected This section covers several problems motorists sometimes experience, and how to handle them.
+Technical Information ID numbers, dimensions, capacities, and technical information.
+Warranty and Customer Relations (U.S. and Canada)181 A summary of the warranties covering your new Acura, and how to contact us.
+Authorized Manuals (U.S. only) How to order manuals and other technical literature.
+IndexI Gas Station Information

-IndexI

-Gas Station Information